 Salim Ali was rewarded several times for his remarkable job done in the field of ornithology.
 The famous awards were:

+Apart from these, he received many more prizes.
 The universities of Aligarh, Delhi, Andhra ornamented him with the Degree of Doctorate.

 Death of Dr. Salim Ali